ClinicalTrials.Veeva

 • History of severe/life-threatening allergic reaction to sirolimus, tacrolimus, corticosteroids, or gadolinium.

-• Concomitant illness or requirement for chronic drug treatment that in the opinion of the PI creates unnecessary risks for gene transfer.
+• Concomitant illness or requirement for chronic drug treatment that in the opinion of the PI creates unnecessary risks for gene transfer, or interactions with the immunosuppressive agents.

-• Any item which would exclude the subject from being able to undergo MRI according to local institutional policy.
+• Any item which would exclude the subject from being able to undergo MRI according to local institutional policy, or any other procedure.

 • The presence of significant AP-4 related CNS impairment or behavioral disturbances that would confound the scientific rigor or interpretation of results of the study.